How to Require Users to Log in to View WordPress Pages

 Set Up WordPress Require Login for Certain Pages With ProfilePress

-With ProfilePress, you can require a login to view certain WordPress pages or your entire website.
+With ProfilePress, you can force users to login to view certain WordPress pages or your entire website.
 You can hide membership content, create private content portals for VIPs, make users login to view support documentation, or even create a private WooCommerce store.

 To get started, check out all the features of ProfilePress and start creating elegant user login and registration pages today.